giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 ### Technical considerations

 Per default log ingestion is enabled for the following namespaces:

 - `kube-system`
 - `giantswarm`

 Targets are discovered using a set of predefined [PodLogs](https://grafana.com/docs/alloy/latest/reference/components/loki/loki.source.podlogs/) resources which are labelled with `giantswarm.io/managed-by=alloy-logs`.
-These PodLOgs should not be overwritten or we cannot guarantee the operational safety of the clusters.
+These PodLogs shouldn't be overwritten or we can't guarantee the operational safety of the clusters.

 ### Performances considerations